 Mary Jane uses the following materials in this course:

-I'm Mary Jane Begin, and this is Artist at Work: Tertiary colors.
-For too long tertiary colors, often referred to as mud, or muddy colors, have taken a back seat to their more vibrant relatives.
-And in some cases, banished from a palette all together.
+- [Voiceover] I'm Mary Jane Begin and this is "Artist at Work: Tertiary Colors." - For too long tertiary colors, often referred to as mud or muddy colors, have taken a backseat to their more vibrant relatives.
+And in some cases, banished from a palette altogether.
 Their subtle voices are an important part of a palette and I'm excited to explore them as the main characters in my work.
-Today what I'll be painting is a landscape, and the landscape is a photograph that I took in Kansas.
+Today what I'll be painting is a landscape and the landscape is a photograph that I took in Kansas.

 It's blocks and shapes of color.
 It basically involves sky, cloud, tree, and landscape.
-The additional reference material I'm using for this project are a black and white photograph to assess value, a pencil study to push the value range one step further and to play with textures, and a simple color chart with the paints I'm planning on using.
-Tertiary colors are the neutral browns and grays that can be made from three primaries or two or more complimentary colors, or two or more secondary colors.
+The additional reference material I'm using for this project are a black and white photograph to assess value.
+A pencil study to push the value range one step further and to play with textures and a simple color chart with the paints I'm planning on using.
+Tertiary colors are the neutral browns and grays that can be made from three primaries or two or more complimentary colors or two or more secondary colors.

 What I'll start with is the neutral ground and in this case I'm gonna be using raw umber.
 Which is basically a kinda greenish-brown color.
 It's not exactly green but it has more green qualities than say a Vandyke Brown or a kind of chocolatey kinda brown.
 Typically what I do is I wet the paper first and you might wonder you know what this surface is that I'm working on.
 This is watercolor paper that's been soaked and then stapled onto a piece of wood.